Nikon D3S vs D5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3S and the Nikon D5?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D3S: